 It’s the blend of styles that make Ho Chi Minh such a unique place to visit.
 You’ll find politics and you’ll find history, but above all else, you’ll find a vision for the future.

 Perhaps this mishmash of styles is best illustrated in District 1.
-When looking for hotels in Ho Chi Minh City, District 1 is where you’ll find rediscovered old-world alleyways alongside the city’s shimmering new buildings.
+This is where you’ll find rediscovered old-world alleyways alongside the city’s shimmering new buildings.
 It’s where you’ll see the contrasts of the city in such dazzling and unfathomable detail.
 Stay here and the fascinating paradox of past and present can be found with just a single step outside of your hotel.

 Yet, even while there are old relics here, the city never dwells on the past.
 Yes, there are war museums and historical neighborhoods, but these only serve to memorialize the past, not to dwell on it.